Twaddler01/rpg_similitude/README.md

 11-03-2024
 - Working on moving all stats over to new function from equipment.js.
 Integration not yet fully complete.
 There will likely be errors and log outputs at the moment.
 - Decided all elements will be setup using tab layout, which will require recoding many functions, but worth the effort for style, layout, etc.
 - New character creation needs future work.
-Right now. values are only for player level and display purposes.
+Right now, values are only for player level and display purposes.
 Will create select options for class/race and checks of proper values for player name, etc. Defaults if nothing is entered will be used for testing dynamics.

 11-01-2024
 - Updated equipment.js.